GoogleCloudPlatform/cloud-console-identity-platform-tutorials/authui-firebaseui/README.md

 You can use this URL as your authentication URL when configuring IAP.

-## Deploy to App Engine Flexible Environment
+## Deploy to App Engine Standard Environment

-Follow the instructions to [deploy your GAE application](../app/README.md).
+Follow the instructions to [deploy your GAE application](https://cloud.google.com/appengine/docs/standard/nodejs/quickstart#local-machine).

 ## Enable IAP